 We encourage both US and international artists to apply to this residency.
 You must be 18 or older and be willing to spend the entire 6-week residency in Boulder, Colorado.

-Interested applicants are encouraged to submit an artist statement, CV, website, examples of work, and statement of collaboration by January 31, 2019.
+Interested applicants are encouraged to submit an artist statement, CV, website, examples of work, and statement of collaboration by January 31, 2019 (at 11:59 pm in the submitters local time).
 All applications should be submitted through this form: https://goo.gl/forms/PodIx9phFaBzyXhn2

 After the deadline, the organizers and board will review the applications in terms of the criteria addressed above and the potential for engagement with collaborators in the Boulder and Denver areas.
 We will hold interviews with short-listed candidates late-February and make a final selection March 15, 2019.
 The exact dates for the residency are negotiable with the organizers but should take place between late June and mid-August.
 Please direct any questions to email@example.com.